 This is a sequel to my earlier story "The rings of Hell".
-However, it's not strictly necessary to have read that to understand what's going on, although of course it makes everything easier and I'd prefer you to.
+You will need to have read it in order to know what's going on, because this story continues directly from the last chapter of that story.

 Set mid-season 4 for Buffy, early season 4 for Stargate.